Rugii: Danubian and Italian Rugii

 One of the first clear records of the Rugii interacting with the Roman empire is in the Laterculus Veronensis of about 314.
-In a list of barbarians under the emperors it lists them together with their future neighbours the Heruli, but in a part of the list between the Scottish barbarians and the tribes north of the lower Rhine.
+In a list of barbarians under the emperors it lists them together with their future Danubian neighbours the Heruli, but in a part of the list between the Scottish barbarians and the tribes north of the lower Rhine.
+Their position is therefore unclear in this period.
 Unlike the Heruli, they do not appear in other such 4th-century lists.

-The Rugii were listed by Sidonius Appolinarius as one of the northern peoples who were led by Attila over the Rhine, to invade Gaul, and eventually fight the Battle of the Catalaunian Plains in 451.
+The Rugii were listed by Sidonius Apollinaris as one of the northern peoples who were led by Attila over the Rhine, to invade Gaul, and eventually fight the Battle of the Catalaunian Plains in 451.
 After Attila's death in 453, the Rugii were among the Hunnic confederates who successfully rebelled against his sons, defeating them and the Ostrogoths at the Battle of Nedao in 454.
 Whether or not the Rugian kingdom existed before then, and in what form, is unknown.

-A group of Rugii were settled near Constantinople after Nadao, in Bizye and Arcadiopolis where they provided troops to the empire.
+While the best known group of Rugi, subsequently ruled a kingdom north of the Danube, west of modern Vienna, another group of Rugi were settled near Constantinople after Nadao, in Bizye and Arcadiopolis where they provided troops to the empire.

-With Roman power now also weakened along the Danube, the majority of the Rugii became part of the independent Rugian kingdom, ruled by Flaccitheus in Rugiland, a region presently part of lower Austria (ancient Noricum), north of the Danube.
-After Flaccitheus's death, the Rugii of Rugiland were led by king Feletheus, also called Feva, and his wife Gisa.
-Yet other Rugii had already become foederati of Odoacer, who was to become the first king of Italy in 476.

-By 482 the Rugii had converted to Arianism.

-Feletheus' Rugii were utterly defeated by Odoacer in 487; many came into captivity and were carried to Italy; and Rugiland was settled by the Lombards.
-Records of this era are made by Procopius, Jordanes and others.

-Two years later, Rugii joined the Ostrogothic king Theodoric the Great when he invaded Italy in 489.
-Within the Ostrogothic Kingdom in Italy, they kept their own administrators and avoided intermarriage with the Goths.
-They disappeared after Totila's defeat in the Gothic War (535–554).
+In 468/9 the Danubian kingdom of the Rugii, along with neighbouring kingdoms of Sarmatians and Gepids, sent forces to the Battle of Bolia in support of two other neighbouring kingdoms, the Suavian kingdom, and the remnants of the Sciri, against their powerful southern neighbours the Ostrogoths, who were ruling in what had been the Roman province of Pannonia.
+The Ostrogoths won, led by Theodemir the father of Theoderic the Great.
+Leading the Sciri in this disastrous battle were Edeko and Onoulphus, the father and brother respectively of Odoacer.

+By 470, Odoacer was a Roman military leader in Italy, commanding a mixed group of Danubian peoples including Heruli, Sciri, Turcilingi and Rugii.
+In 476 Odoacer and his forces took control of Roman Italy.
+He removed the last Roman emperor to rule in Italy from power, Romulus Augustulus, and killed the emperor's father Orestes, who was himself a Pannonian Roman had once worked for Attila.
+In one passage Jordanes described Odoacer as being "of Rugian descent, strengthened by crowds of Thorcilingi, Sciri and Heruli" (genere Rogus Thorcilingorum Scirorum Herolorumque turbas munitus). and in another as the king of the Thorcilingi and of the Rugi (sub regis Thorcilingorum Rogorumque tyrranide fluctuatur).